 What could the world look like in a few years when everyone has one of these new SIMs?

 The traditional physical SIM card will continue to exist along with the soft SIM, but as with all traditional technologies, newer advancements will always offer better features, choice and functionality.
 Australian consumers will be much better off, allowing in real time to select the current best SIM only or prepaid deal for them, based on their real-time usage.
 Postpaid mobile phone contracts will no doubt go the way of the dodo, as there will be no need to be locked into long-term two-year contracts.

-Being able to buy the latest smartphones outright and direct from the manufacturer, with the ability to switch network providers in real time using soft SIM technology, users will be able to take advantage of promotions and special deals on the fly.
+Being able to buy the latest smartphones outright and direct from the manufacturer, compare a range of cheap phone plans with the ability to switch network providers in real time using soft SIM technology, users will be able to take advantage of promotions and special deals on the fly.

 Reprogramable SIMs beat eSIMs and Soft SIMs